schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r3.md

      0.30      0.01
 ```

-I could also have used `predicted_precipitation[predicted_precipitation > actual_precipitation]`, but sometimes readability trumps short code..
+I could also have used `predicted_precipitation[predicted_precipitation > actual_precipitation]`, but sometimes readability trumps short code.

 ## Vector functions

-There are many built in functions in R for vectors, but lets look at a few common ones
+Let me leave you with some of the many built in functions in R for vectors

 ```R
 length(predicted_precipitation)